-Weight loss surgery, otherwise known as bariatric surgery, are a group of individual procedures, that, as stand-alone surgical procedures, help obese patients achieve a certain degree of weight loss.
-Examples of this are lap band surgery and gastric sleeve surgery.
+Weight loss surgery, otherwise known as bariatric surgery, are a group of individual weight-loss procedures, that help obese patients achieve a certain percentage of weight loss.
+Some examples of bariatric surgeries are lap band surgery and gastric sleeve surgery.
 Many studies indicate that these procedures can be the catalyst for significant long-term weight loss.
 This is particularly the case with individuals considered to be ‘morbidly obese’

 The types of procedures that fall under bariatric, or weight loss surgeries, are gastric band procedures; which involve surgically reducing the size of the stomach.
-Sleeve gastrectomy’s – the surgical removal of a section of the stomach or gastric bypass surgeries, where the small intestine is re-routed.
+Sleeve gastrectomy’s involve the surgical removal of a section of the stomach and a gastric bypass surgeries, is a procedure where the small intestine is re-routed.

 All of these procedures promote weight loss because they reduce the sensation of feeling ‘hungry’ by shrinking the volume of the stomach in some way.
 This triggers messages to the brain, making it ‘think’ you are full (because you are) when you have in fact consumed less food than you normally would.